On Lerch's formula for the Fermat quotient: Some consequences of our results for particular cases of

 Here, the more interesting relation is the second one, which gives $s(1, 12) \equiv s(4, 12)$ as another necessary and sufficient condition for the vanishing of $q_2$; thus (truistically) the simultaneous vanishing of $q_2$ and $q_3$ would imply

-Frobenius in his paper of 1914 (\cite{Frobenius}, p.
-676) gives precisely this condition as a prerequisite for the failure of the first case of FLT, but his proof is not via the theory of the Fermat quotient.
+Frobenius in his paper of 1914 (\cite{Frobenius}, p.\ 676) gives precisely this condition as a prerequisite for the failure of the first case of FLT, but his proof does not entail the theory of the Fermat quotient.

-As to the actual values of $s(k, 12)$, Williams (\cite{Williams1991}, p.
-440) evaluates the sum
+For $N=12$ and $k < N/2$, only $s(2, 12)$ and $s(3, 12)$ can be evaluated solely in terms of Fermat quotients.
+As to the other values of $s(k, 12)$, Williams (\cite{Williams1991}, p.\ 440) evaluates